qingniao99/ftl-vue-webpack/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost which is no self-mock
 npm run dev

+# if you want to mock yourself,please fire follow after 'dev'
+npm run post-dev

 # build for production with minification
 npm run build